 By: Robert Burns

-The “Weather-Based ‘Smart’ Irrigation Controllers” short course is designed for irrigation and landscape professionals, and will be held from 10 a.m. – 6:30 p.m.
-July 24 at 317 Scoates Hall, College Station.
+“Renewable Energy for Landscape Irrigation” will be held 10 a.m. – 6:30 p.m.
+July 27 at 317 Scoates Hall on the Texas A&M University campus in College Station.

 Charles Swanson, AgriLife Extension landscape irrigation specialist and one of the course instructors, said the class was designed in response to public demand for ways to use renewable energy to power irrigation systems.

 “People have become very conscious of both the increased cost of water and the electricity to power irrigation systems,” Swanson said.
 “They want a green solution.”

 The course will primarily focus on two types of renewable energy, solar power and wind power, he said.